-This season, NOT creates our first original print.
+This season, NOT created our first original prints.
 Here are a few words from NOT designer Jenny Lai.

 This print comes from one of the gloves I collected - an orange knit glove with a delicate, intricate honeycomb pattern of nitrile rubber strewn over the palm.
 I collaborated with my good friend, artist, and textile designer Maggie Sampson to develop the print, from up close photographs I took of the texture.

 The print is extremely zoomed in, increasing its unrecognize-ability.
-And for this season, the print is used in fitted long sleeved tops operating as a kind of second-skin.
+For our AW18 womens collection, the print is used in fitted long sleeved tops operating as a kind of second-skin.
 The lycra material offers a sheen which plays off of the shine of the rubber.

 Check out this amazing footage of how nitrile coated gloves are industrially made:

 Maggie Sampson: I was intrigued by Jenny's idea of transforming a surface by enlarging a detail.
 I took a single unit of the pattern created by the grip on the palm of the gloves and repeated out into an infinitely repeating design.
 Rendering the tactile texture of the glove onto flat, smooth fabric gave it an other worldly quality, like an alien skin.
 It was interesting to see how this transformation forced you to re-examine a pedestrian object.
 Having grown up on a farm, an object like a work glove evokes memories from my childhood, such as putting up sheep fence.
 It was a surreal and beautiful experience to see it come down the runway.
 The thing that I love about Jenny's work is that exploration and ideas seem to be a central part of her aesthetic and I was glad to be a part of it for this collection.